imazen/sites/src/content/docs/en/breakpoints.md

 ### Background

 Tiny screens and big monitors need different layouts.
-For the purpose of `srcset` and `sizes`, we need to desc
+For the purpose of `srcset` and `sizes`, we need to know at what point the layout changes.

 Web developers must decide what to shrink, hide, or relocate on smaller screens - or more commonly, what to expand, reveal, or add on larger screens.
 They also have very little information to go on.
 Is the user on a tablet or a phone in landscape mode - or a small browser window?